 Bay Area Hikes with Kids

-Fall is the perfect time to get out with your family and enjoy the Bay Area’s natural beauty, while staying in shape.
+WIth our mild climate, even winter is a good time to get out with your family and enjoy the Bay Area’s natural beauty, while staying in shape.
 Don’t let little ones put a crimp in your hiking plans.
 The personal trainers from DIAKADI Fitness Performance Life in San Francisco recommend the following hikes that are great for the entire family.

 "A good one that's not too long with a 10-month-old is the Bernal Heights Mountain,” says trainer Christian Pitkin, father of 1-year-old Chase.
 “Put the little guy in a backpack chair on your back and off you go!”